chrisgundling/UdacitySDC-Challenge2/README.md

 ## Steps To Setup AWS
 1. Open an instance with Stanford's AMI and at least 40GB EBS Volume
-2. Upload the the .tar dataset using sftp
+2. Upload your dataset as a .tar using sftp
 3. Install Tensorflow: pip install https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow-0.9.0rc0-cp27-none-linux_x86_64.whl
+  - I used tensorflow r0.9 because I knew it worked with Stanford's AMI with minimal changes
+4. Stanford's AMI has CUDA 7.5 and CuDNN v3 installed, but you need CuDNN v4 or higher for tensorflow
+  - Read about installing CuDNN v4 here: https://medium.com/@acrosson/installing-nvidia-cuda-cudnn-tensorflow-and-keras-69bbf33dce8a#.e0mlt5ic3
-4. Update Keras version and change backend to tensorflow:
+5. Update Keras version and change backend to tensorflow:
   - git clone https://github.com/fchollet/keras.git
   - cd keras
   - python setup.py install